 The screenshots below are how Google home page and Google search results look like when force dark mode is enabled on Chrome PC and Chrome Android.

 Note: The Force Dark Mode option only available in Chrome browser or Chrome app version later than August 2019, which is the date of which the option is added into Chrome settings.
-If you can’t see the force dark mode option after entering chrome://flags/#enable-force-dark, try to update Google Chrome browser on your Windows 10 PC, or Chrome app on your Android phone or tablet.
+If you can’t see the force dark mode option after entering chrome://flags/#enable-force-dark, try to update Google Chrome browser on your Windows 11 or 10 PC, or Chrome app on your Android phone or tablet.